tmhglnd/total-serialism/README.md

 //=> [ '354224848179261915075', '573147844013817084101' ]
 ```

 Generate Pisano periods for the Fibonacci sequence.
-The pisano period is a result of applying a modulo operation on the Fibonacci sequence.
+The pisano period is a result of applying a modulo operation on the Fibonacci sequence `F[n] = (F[n-1] + F[n-2]) mod a`.
 The length of the period differs per modulus value, but the sequence will always have a repetition.

 ```js
 // the pisano period for mod 7 has a length of 16